omega8cc/boa/docs/MIGRATE-XMASS.md

 undefined-host URL indefinitely, and a later migration could fetch the wrong box's key from it.
 It also opens the firewall for the source, which the source can never arrange for itself.

+Right after the tool refresh, and before anything is parked, `pre-mig` checks every Ægir root's **control panel coherence**: the hostmaster alias must name a platform that exists on disk (with `index.php`) and a site dir with `settings.php`, the panel DB must resolve a `hostmaster` site context, and that site's platform row must name the same path as the alias.
+A panel the tools cannot resolve stops `pre-mig` (fail-closed) — it would fail the rename on the target, where it is far more expensive to repair.
+The legacy `<panel-fqdn>.alias.drushrc.php` symlink to the hostmaster alias (a crutch an old migration procedure left on accounts whose panel internals it had not fully replaced) is only reported here: BOA's regular ltd-users pass purges it on every box by default, so an account that still depended on it misbehaves visibly before its migration and is repaired then, instead of carrying the defect to a new box.

 **On source:**
 ```sh